lfi-project/.github/profile/README.md

 - Compatibility: LFI can be used to sandbox nearly all existing C/C++/assembly libraries unmodified (they just need to be recompiled).
-Sandboxed libraries work with existing system call interfaces, and are compatiable with existing development tools such as profilers, debuggers, and santizers.
+Sandboxed libraries work with existing system call interfaces, and are compatible with existing development tools such as profilers, debuggers, and sanitizers.
 - Performance: LFI aims for minimal overhead vs. unsandboxed code.
 - Security: The LFI runtime and compiler elements aim to be simple and verifiable when possible.